cnoe-io/idpbuilder/docs/pluggable-packages.md

     With the explosion of Kubernetes based projects, a large number of configuration formats were created.
 Developers and operators are already needing to write and manage configuration files that look similar but slightly different.

+3. No clear needs for task orchestration capabilities.

+    We have so far not had a request for this capability with concrete needs and investing time and effort to implement and maintain this feature doesn't work.